serkan-usta/CISION_Q1_Q5/README.md

-# CISION_Q1_Q5
+# CISION from Questions 1 to Q5 :

 You will find the following files :

- Dockerfile : build sample nginx docker container (including image scan using trivy utility during build, if tool return non-zero exit code build will fail).Added html page( html/index.html) to check docker container functionality.
+[Dockerfile] : build sample nginx docker container (including image scan using trivy utility during build, if tool return non-zero exit code build will fail).Added html page( html/index.html) to check docker container functionality.

 k8s/nginx-statefulset.yaml : stateful set which deploys using GitHub Action from previously builded image; It includes resources and limits;